DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/cpp.md

 ## Configuration

-If needed, configure the tracing library to send application performance telemetry data as you require, including setting up Unified Service Tagging.
+If needed, configure the APM SDK to send application performance telemetry data as you require, including setting up Unified Service Tagging.
 Read [Library Configuration][5] for details.

 ## Further Reading